The digital revolution: Health benefit or bane?

 Good luck with that!

-The Academy also stressed that children two or under should log no time viewing TV or electronic devices, lest it interferes with normal behavioral development and brain maturation.
+The Academy also stressed that children two or younger should log no time viewing TV or electronic devices, lest it interferes with normal behavioral development and brain maturation.

 The term “digital dementia” has been coined to account for why our kids are increasingly unfocused and their test scores are declining.